majsterkowanieinietylko/Fast-Audio-Codec/README.md

 Files in this package are:
 - <b>FAC.js</b>: Complete Fast Audio Codec software, JavaScript version.
 Python module written in C coming in the future.
 - <b>QOA-modif.js</b>: Modified QOA codec software, JavaScript version.
-- <b>Codec_tester_html</b>: Basic browser interface for testing FAC, QOA and ADPCM.
+- <b>Codec_tester.html</b>: Basic browser interface for testing FAC, QOA and ADPCM.
 Just run it in your web browser.
 - <b>comparison folder</b>: Audio tracks encoded by FAC, ADPCM and QOA.
 Encoding settings marked in file names, original tracks included.

 # Details

-- Codec features and usage are described in the comments at the top of each source code.
+Codec features and usage are described in the comments at the top of each source code.
+I really recommend reading them before looking at the code.
+<b>There is also a detailed <a href="https://youtu.be/2D2Bn-AnXjw">video</a> about FAC's working principle!</b>